go-gost/docs/en/docs/concepts/admission.md

     Use the `admission` property in the service to use the specified admission controller by referencing the admission controller name.

-### Blacklist And Whitelist
+## Blacklist And Whitelist

-Similar to the bypass, the admission controller can also set the blacklist or whitelist mode, the default is the whitelist mode.
+Similar to the bypass, the admission controller can also set the blacklist or whitelist mode, the default is the blacklist mode.

 === "CLI"
     ```
     gost -L http://:8080?admission=~127.0.0.1,192.168.0.0/16
     ```

-    Set the admission controller to blacklist mode by adding the `~` prefix to the `admission` option.
+    Set the admission controller to whitelist mode by adding the `~` prefix to the `admission` option.

 === "File (YAML)"